 Honey helps moisturize, soften, and tighten the skin.
-Pour a small amount of honey onto your fingers and apply directly to affected area with a light tapping motion.
-After a couple minutes, rinse with warm water and pat the area dry with a soft cloth.
+Pour a small amount of honey onto your fingers and apply directly to the affected area with a light tapping motion.
+After a couple of minutes, rinse with warm water and pat the area dry with a soft cloth.
 You can also apply honey to dry patches on the face five minutes before a warm shower or bath.
 With the area still moist, apply a small amount of natural oil.

 Apply a facemask using mashed avocado or bananas.